 INHALATION: May cause irritation of the nose and throat with headache, particularly from mists.
 High vapor concentrations caused, for example, by heating the material in an enclosed and poorly ventilated workplace, may produce nausea, vomiting, headache, dizziness and irregular eye movements.

 SKIN CONTACT: No evidence of adverse effects from available information.

-EYE CONTACT: Liquid, vapors or mist may cause discomfort in the eye with persistent conjunctivitis, seen as slight excess redness of the conjunctiva.
-Serious corneal injury is notanticipated.
-INGESTION: Following ingestion, a bitter taste may be noted.
-May cause abdominal discomfort or pain, nausea, vomiting, dizziness, drowsiness, malaise, blurring of vision, irritability, back pain, decrease in urine output, kidney failure, and central nervous system effects, including irregular eye movements, convulsions and coma.
+EYE CONTACT: Liquid, vapors or mist may cause discomfort in the eye with persistent conjunctivitis, seen as slight excess redness or conjunctiva.
+Serious corneal injury is not anticipated.

+INGESTION: May cause abdominal discomfort or pain, nausea, vomiting, dizziness, drowsiness, malaise, blurring of vision, irritability, back pain, decrease in urine output, kidney failure, and central nervous system effects, including irregular eye movements, convulsions and coma.
 Cardiac failure and pulmonary edema may develop.
 Severe kidney damage which may be fatal may follow the swallowing of ethylene glycol.
 A few reports have been published describing the development of weakness of the facial muscles, diminishing hearing, and difficulty with swallowing, during the late stages of severe poisoning.
 This product contains less than 0.5% sodium nitrite.
 Swallowing sodium nitrite causes the formation of methemoglobin in the blood which may result in cyanosis, lowering of blood pressure, rapid heartbeat and severe headache.
 Doses as low as 14 mg/kg have been reported to cause toxic effects.

 CHRONIC EFFECTS: Prolonged or repeated inhalation exposure may produce signs of central nervous system involvement, particularly dizziness and jerking eye movements.
 Prolonged or repeated skin contact may cause skin sensitization and an associated dermatitis in some individuals.
 Ethylene glycol has been found to cause birth defects in laboratory animals.
 The significance of this finding to humans has not been determined.

-See section 11 for additional information.
-CARCINOGEN: None of the components of these products is listed as a carcinogen or suspected carcinogen by IARC, NTP, ACGIH, or OSHA.
+CARCINOGENICITY LISTING: None of the components of these products is listed as a carcinogen or suspected carcinogen by IARC, NTP, ACGIH, or OSHA.

 ACUTE TOXICITY VALUES:

-Ethylene Glycol: LD50 Oral Rat: 4700 mg/kg

-LD50 Skin Rabbit: 9530 mg/kg

-Diethylene Glycol: LD50 Oral Rat: 12,565 mg/kg

-LD50 Skin Rabbit: 11,890 mg/kg

-Sodium Nitrite: LD50 Oral Rat: 180 mg/kg

-LC50 Inhalation Rat: 5.5 mg/m3/4 hr.
+Ethylene Glycol: LD50 Oral Rat: 4700 mg/kg LD50 Skin Rabbit: 9530 mg/kg Diethylene Glycol: LD50 Oral Rat: 12,565 mg/kg LD50 Skin Rabbit: 11,890 mg/kg Sodium Nitrite: LD50 Oral Rat: 180 mg/kg LC50 Inhalation Rat: 5.5 mg/m3/4 hr.